iluvjava/Maths/Notebook 2.0/AMATH 503/Greens Function 4 (Nonhonogeneous Wave).md

-Here we will continue from [[Greens Function 3]], with the wave equation as the example, but this case, we make the boundary conditions non-homogeneous too.
+Here we will continue from [[Greens Function 3 (3D Wave)]], with the wave equation as the example, but this case, we make the boundary conditions non-homogeneous too.

 ---
 ### **Intro**